microsoft/codamosa/README.md

 ## Replication package

-For information about replicating the results in the ICSE'23 submission, follow the instructions in the supplementary material.
+For information about replicating the results in the ICSE'23 submission, follow the instructions in the `replication` folder.
-TODO: add here.

 ## Contributing